mad01/mad01.github.io/_posts/2016-01-11-python-protobuf-over-http.md

-to get started we need a protobuf file that sets the format of messages that should be used.
+to get started we need a protobuf file that sets the format of messages that should be used. a enum is used to hold the name/value that we like for a pingId. a PingDTO that will hold the message values that we like in the PingDTO.
+We then use this PingDTO in the PingCommand and the PingDocument.
+The PingCommand will be used to send to the server and the response will be the PingDocument.
 {% highlight bash %}
 package api;